techander/docker-jottacloud/README.md

  - Folder specific excludes
   - Put a `.jottaignore` in that folder.

+**NOTE**: Adding a new pattern will also apply to files already backup.
+If you already have a backup which contains `/foo/bar/` and later adds a new pattern `bar/` in ignore list, the `bar/` folder will be removed from all your previous backups and moved to Trash.

 ### Syntax / Pattern
 `.ignore`, `ignorefile`, and `.jottaignore` are `.gitignore` compatible.
 You can check templates in [github/gitignore](https://github.com/github/gitignore) or use [Gitignore.io](https://gitignore.io) to generate one for you.